brikyland/briky-smart-contract/docs/Contracts/lend/EstateMortgageToken.md

 List a new mortgage offer with estate tokens as collateral.

-Name        Description
+{% hint style="info" %}

-_Approval must be granted for this contract to transfer collateral before borrowing.
+Approval must be granted for this contract to transfer collateral before borrowing.
 A mortgage can only be lent while approval remains active.

+{% endhint %}

+{% hint style="info" %}
-   Collateral will be secured in the contract until the mortgage is either repaid, foreclosed, or cancelled._
+Collateral will be secured in the contract until the mortgage is either repaid, foreclosed, or cancelled.
+{% endhint %}

-#### Parameters
+### Parameters

 | Name | Type | Description |
 | ---- | ---- | ----------- |